All Episodes Plain Text

 Moby Dick.

-And we read Moby Dick five times.
+And we met Moby Dick five times.

 Wow.

-And they both got degrees, too.
+They both got degrees, too.

-So, you know, I mean, I'm so happy and proud about them, because I didn't know if I did the right thing, because being an African -American, they expect you to, you know, read more African -American books and things like that.
+So, you know, I mean, I'm so happy and proud about them because I didn't know if I did the right thing because being an African-American, they expect you to, you know, read more African-American books and things like that.

 Thank you.